ligerber/epiclock/README.md

 We used data of Indo-Pacific bottlenose dolphins (_Tursiops aduncus_).
 More details on the approaches and the code are provided in the code file.

+We also provide an example of how to apply a calibrated epigenetic clock to samples of unknown epigenetic or chronological age.

 # permutated linear mixed models
 To assess if epigenetic age is influenced by social variables, we employed permutated linear mixed models.
 Details are provided in the code file itself.